This post contains affiliate links. Read the full disclosure here.

 The Outrun: A Memoir by Amy Liptrot

-After years of living an intense London life (lots of hard partying), Amy Liptrot returns to her home on Orkney where she looks for healing in the landscape and her family.
+After years of living an intense London life (and lots of hard partying), Amy Liptrot returns to her home on Orkney where she looks for healing in the landscape and her family.
 This book landed on several “best of” lists in the UK and is for fans of thoughtful and reflective memoirs.
 (Content warning for alcoholism and sexual assault.)

 Love of Country: A Hebridean Journey by Madeleine Bunting